Harika-SVL/Jenkins/notes.md

   ### Jenkins Terms

-* Jenkins Home: Jenkins home is a folder where jenkins stores all of is configuration.
+* Jenkins Home: Jenkins home is a folder where jenkins stores all of it's configuration.
 In the above case the workspace is /var/lib/jenkins.
 If you want to change the workspace deal with JENKINS_HOME

 ![Alt text](shots/28.PNG)

 * Backup of Jenkins is backup of Workspace

-* Project: This contains the actvity that needs to be performed on triggers
+* Project: This contains the activity that needs to be performed on triggers
     * This project is stored as xml file in workspace
     * Types of projects :
       * Freestyle project: This is UI based configuration